 The annual rates of change in the whole country (change-matrix) are achieved by adding up the annual change rates of all hectares per combination category (CC).
 Table 6-8 shows an overview of the mean annual changes of all CC in 2010 as an example.
-The totals of the columns are equal to the total increase of one specific category.
-The totals of the rows are equal to the total decrease of one specific category.
+The totals of the columns equal the total increase of one specific category.
+The totals of the rows equal the total decrease of one specific category.
 The sum of increases and decreases is identical.

 For calculating the carbon stock changes, fully stratified land-use change matrices are used for each year (see chp.6.1.3).
-More aggregated change-matrices are reported in CRF-table 4.1 for each year 1990-2019.
+More aggregated change-matrices are reported in CRF-table 4.1 for each year 1990-2021.